scottaohara/Brass-Tacks/README.md

 ## Brass Tacks Specifics

 * HTML5 ready building and general styling
-* Built for modern browsers & IE9+ with some legacy browser fallbacks.
+* Built for modern browsers & IE9+ with some legacy browser fall backs.
 * Google Analytics placeholder
 * HTML5shiv via CDN
 * Various HTML ready-to-use snippets
 * CSS base, helper and project files
-* Hand-picked, edited & original mixins/placeholder classes
+* Hand-picked, edited & original mixins / silent classes
 * Extensive inline and accompanying documentation (partially complete -- as in barely any at all yet -- this WILL exist by v 1.0)

 <hr />

 Even though Brass Tacks isn't finished, there is plenty here that 'could' be used for a project now.
-So go ahead and fork, download and use what's availabe in your project.
+So go ahead and fork, download and use what's available in your project.
 I'd love to get any feedback on the framework that you may have!

 <hr />